Madonna as a gay icon: AIDS crisis and homophobia affecting the community

-Guy Babineau from LGBT-focused publication Xtra Magazine mentioned other predecessors like Cher and Bette Midler but explaining that "neither spoke to the awakening albeit confused sexual freedom of young women and gay men in the era of the AIDS the way Madonna did".
-Babineau also mentioned others "gay-er" pop stars during that era, and in a similar connotation, Eric Diaz said that various gay pop stars hid "their sexual orientation from the wrath of a homophobic public".
+Rettenmund as cites Hartford Courant in 2006, felt that when AIDS and homophobia caused "others to retreat", Madonna's pro-sex persona was a big deal.
+Her advocacy was remarked for "young people" especially, while Guy Babineau from LGBT-focused publication Xtra Magazine mentioned other predecessors like Cher and Bette Midler but explaining that "neither spoke to the awakening albeit confused sexual freedom of young women and gay men in the era of the AIDS the way Madonna did".
+Babineau also mentioned others "gay-er" pop stars during that era, and in a similar connotation, Eric Diaz from Nerdist felt that some gay pop stars hid "their sexual orientation from the wrath of a homophobic public".
 In comparison, Christopher Glazek said Madonna "became gay" by association.
-Along with her sexual image, her advocacy contributed to spread rumors that she was a HIV-positive.
-In 1991, Richard Rouilard from The Advocate recalls, "I think this particular rumor is entirely AIDS-phobic and homophobic [...]
-It's a backlash at Madonna for being so actively involved in AIDS and championing gay people, both in her movies and in her interviews".
+"When other artists tried to distance themselves from the very audience that helped their stars to rise, Madonna only turned the light back on her gay fans and made it burn all the brighter", felt and commented Steve Gdula for The Advocate in 2005.